PaoloEstorm/Origami/README.md

 ![IMG_1935](https://github.com/user-attachments/assets/d6924d77-4872-414d-8fd6-fa7013fcd34f)

-Coming up, I'll be designing a new version of Origami using almost exclusively SMD components.
+Coming up, I'll be designing a newer version using almost exclusively SMD components.
 This will significantly reduce both production costs and assembly time.

 ## If you liked my project, stick around for more!
 Follow me to stay updated on all my past, present, and future creations!